honestly29/Yr1-Computing-Project/README.md

 30/04/24 - Started Load Image feature

 02/05/24 - Load Image works however, it is not dynamic.
-Created blurTool.
-Want to add border
+Created blur tool.
+Want to add border.
+Struggled to add border.

+03/05/24 - Added right angled triangle to shapes tool

+06/05/24 - Started fill tool (DPS).
+Use colourP to get colours dynamically.
+Added option fill and noFill option to shapes tool (bug were shape gets drawn from menu).
+Trying to implement Undo button (saveCanvas saves the line drawn in mirror tool)